BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

    }
    ```

-### Repositories
+### Repositories Files

-   This directory contains the repositories of the repositories, which are stored in the `repositories/repository_name` directory.
-The `repository_name` directory contains the repository files.
+   This directory contains the cloned repositories, which are stored in the `repositories/repository_name` directory.
+We need this files locally to extract the ck metrics of the repositories.

 ## Contributing